 Some materials have more moldability than others.
 For example, memory foam is very moldable, but down is not.
 Down synthetic, especially, will eventually loose its shape as you continue to sleep on it.
 And down must be fluffed regularly in order to keep its shape.
 You don’t have to worry about any of that with memory foam or buckwheat.

-Now, you are ready to find your next pillow to help stop you shoulder pain.
-Any one of these five options will serve you well.
+Now, you are ready to find your next pillow to help stop your shoulder pain.
+Anyone of these five options will serve you well.
 Continue reading to find the product that will change your life.

 If you want a pillow made from high-quality and durable materials, then this is the product for you.
-If is hypoallergenic, chemical free, and EPABO even backs it with a thirty-day satisfaction guarantee.
-Your entire purchase is protected when your try this pillow, but you won’t need to return it as it will fix your shoulder pain in no time.
+It is hypoallergenic, chemical free, and EPABO even backs it with a thirty-day satisfaction guarantee.
+Your entire purchase is protected when you try this pillow, but you won’t need to return it as it will fix your shoulder pain in no time.

 Coisum Cervical Pillow

 Coisum’sCervical Pillow is a great choice for anyone with shoulder pain.
 It can be purchased in a pack of one or two pillows.
 But, it does only come in one size.
 Because it is a slightly smaller pillow, it may be hard for some people to adjust to sleeping on it.

 Yet, the contoured and ergonomic shape of the cervical pillow by Coisum is extremely helpful in solving shoulder pain.
 It cradles your head while also supporting your shoulders in back and side sleeping positions.
 This helps position your shoulders correctly and reduce the pain you feel as you sleep.